wcfrobert/wcfrobert/README.md

+## Hello World

 My name is Robert.
 I am a licensed Professional Engineer (PE) in the state of California.
-My interest lies in the intersection of engineering and design.
+My interests include structural analysis, earthquake engineering, and design.
+My happy place is the intersection of engineering and design.

-People call me Bob, or Rob.
-I would prefer to be called Bob the builder, or Rob the builder; However, the former is copyrighted, and the latter sounds like an instruction rather than a name.